-The purpose of the Sub Zone is to protect and enhance existing natural environment features (native vegetation, wetland and streams).
-Where possible public walkways and cycle paths are envisaged within the
+The purpose of the Sub Zone is to protect and enhance existing natural environment features (native vegetation, wetland and streams) and ensure avoidance of adverse effects on avifauna habitat and freshwater and coastal marine area ecosystems.
+Where possible public walkways and cycle paths are envisaged within the Sub Zone.

-Sub Zone.
 Enhancement includes weed and pest control, and indigenous revegetation (where appropriate).
 Enhancement and ongoing protection measures for these features are expected to from part of subdivision applications (i.e. whether they are vested in Council or held in private ownership).